Skip to Content

 As Director of the Centre for Postharvest and Refrigeration Research I lead a large team of postharvest graduate students working to optimise fruit, vegetable and cut flower storage.
 Our group has significant external funding, in the general area of maintaining quality or predicting quality changes for perishable fresh products.
 My research interests have moved from my personal expertise in cell physiology to a more strategic interest in connecting science to growth of the horticulture sector based on novel, high-value niche products.
 I am increasingly working on programmes relating fruit and vegetable consumption to human health.

-Head of School - School of Agriculture
+Head of School - School of Agriculture and Environment

-Senior Lecturer - School of Agriculture
+Senior Lecturer - School of Agriculture and Environment

 I have a strong background on how light and hormones are controlling growth and development in a wide range of plant model systems, like potato, tomato, pea, arabidopsis and rice.
 My PhD was on plant physiological functions of photoreceptors in tomato at Wageningen University (Netherlands).
 I have worked on various related molecular biological, genetic and crop physiological aspects in several countries since before coming to NZ to Crop & Food Research in Hawke’s Bay where I worked on mainly vegetable production systems.
 I have joined Massey University since early 2013.